-Journey through AUA Part 2 – Basic Sciences First Semester
+Journey through AUA Part 2 – Preclinical Sciences First Semester

 DPS: This class is usually ignored by first semester students (myself included), but looking back, I understand the importance of a thorough history and physical exam.
 Although they seem unnecessary (especially when there is Anatomy and Histology to study), observe and pay attention to the DPS instructors.
 Most were taught medicine by relying only on history and physical exam, when radiologic tests and labs were unavailable.
 Asking the right questions leads to the correct physical exam, which will help you to interpret any tests performed in context.
 Try to understand why a particular disease gives a specific physical exam finding, and you’ll find it easier to remember how to do the physical exam.

 The recommended text “Roadmap to USMLE: Histology” was an invaluable resource – read it thoroughly.
 Histology is a course that lends itself to visual learning.
 Try drawing the cell and its structures.
 It is much easier to understand gap junctions if you can see two cells adjacent to each other that need to communicate as quickly as possible.
 If you understand the purpose of the cell and its structures, the physiology will be easier in 2nd semester (and we all know that stethoscopes don’t make us doctors if we don’t know the cell).